FadyMohareb/cbioaccessibility/README.md

 # cbioaccessibility
-Repository for data and modelling code of the article `Probabilistic modelling of the food matrix effects on curcuminoid’s oral bioaccessibility`
+Repository for data and modelling code of the article `Probabilistic modelling of the food matrix effects on curcuminoid’s in vitro oral bioaccessibility`